nalimuradov/clickbait/README.md

 Clickbait has been around since the dawn of the internet and continues to thrive as advertisers pay based on page view counts.
 Creators on platforms such as YouTube want to maximize views in order to earn money and grow their channel.

-If a YouTube creator wants to catch the attention of a new viewer, they must do so with the only things they see on their recommended bar: the **title of the video** and the **thumbnail image**.
+If a YouTube creator wants to catch the attention of a new viewer, they must do so with the only things the viewer sees on their recommended bar: the **title of the video** and the **thumbnail image**.

 The goal of this model was to see how significantly those two factors can affect the view count, if at all.